LabeliaLabs/distributed-learning-contributivity/subtest/docs/documentation.md

 ## Check out our tutorials!

-For a better start and a quick understanding of how our library work, we recommand to take a look at our Notebook based tutorials.
+For a better start and a quick understanding of how our library work, we recommend to take a look at our Notebook based tutorials.

 ## Quick start